tdwg/bdq/tg2/_build_review/templates/standard_landing/standard_landing-header.md

         <strong>Test Vocabulary, Definitions &amp; Serializations</strong><br>
         Explanations and Normative Guidance on the Tests and their Uses.
 		<a href="./docs/guides/bdqtest/index.md">BDQ Tests: Concepts, Types, and Use</a>.<br>
-        Normative machine‑readable definitions and versioned lists of tests.
+        Normative machine‑readable definitions and versioned lists of Tests.
 		bdqtest: <a href="./docs/list/bdqtest/list/index.md">Term List</a><br>
 		and serialized versions: <a href="./dist/bdqtest.xml">RDF/XML</a>, <a href="./dist/bdqtest.ttl">Turtle</a>, <a href="./dist/bdqtest.json">JSON-LD</a>.
       </td>
       <td valign="top">
 		:blue_book:
         <strong>Supporting Vocabularies</strong><br>
-        Controlled vocabularies for criteria, dimensions, enhancements, and other elements needed to specify new tests.</a>
+        Controlled vocabularies for criteria, dimensions, enhancements, and other elements needed to specify new Tests.</a>
 		<a href="./docs/list/bdqval/index.md">bdqval: Vocabulary</a>, <a href="./docs/list/bdqcrit/index.md">bdqcrit: Vocabulary</a>, <a href="./docs/list/bdqdim/index.md">bdqdim: Vocabulary</a>, <a href="./docs/list/bdqenh/index.md">bdqenh: Vocabulary</a>.
       </td>
     </tr>